What are worked examples?

 Use worked examples for complex tasks

 Worked examples can also be useful for any complex task accompanied by detailed notes and explanations of the solution, such as an annotated video.

 When creating worked examples, try to tap into your long-lost novice.
 Think about how beginners may think about the subject and anticipate difficulties they may have with the problem.

 Worked examples are useful for students beginning a new topic.
 Once there is some level of understanding, you can gradually withdraw worked examples to let students solve problems on their own.
 Research shows that there is an expert reversal shift in which worked examples can hamper the progress of students who already know the basics and need to develop fluency in solving problems on their own.
 Allow students who have a solid grasp of the basics to develop this skill, to encourage their progress.

 Search the collection

 ClickView is home to lots of great samples of worked example videos.
 Search our free elementary, middle, or high school resources for examples of videos that cover subjects such as math, geography, science, and more.
 Explore our free video collection

 Worked example videos can be useful when teaching in the education space, for courses or subjects with practical or process-driven components.

 Share your ideas

 Can you think of a good idea for a worked examples activity or video?
-Film it and upload to your personal Workspace and share with staff and students.
+Film it and share it so our community of educators can learn from you.
 Brainstorm some ideas with your team or department and see where they lead you.